Phase Transitions in Bandits with Switching Constraints: Unit Switching Costs

 In this subsection, we discuss the relationship between limited switches and limited adaptivity in bandit problems.
-As discussed {in Section \ref{sec:batch}}, {in the {unit-switching-cost} \texttt{BwSC} problem, the constraint is on the number of switches and is defined in the ``action world'', hence the learner has full adpativity.
-By contrast, in the batched bandit problem, the constraint is on adaptivity and is defined in the ``observation world'', hence the learner has full switching power}.
-Since the two constraints in the two problems are defined in two different ``worlds'', it seems that the two problems are not directly related.
-However, the results in our paper suggest that the two problem are actually deeply related.
-For this purpose, We provide an alternate way of understanding the results of Section \ref{sec:unit} through examining the relationship between the two problems given a fixed $k$.
+As discussed {in Section \ref{sec:batch}}, {in the \UB problem, the constraint is on the number of switches and is defined in the ``action world,'' hence the learner has full adpativity.
+By contrast, in the batched bandit problem, the constraint is on adaptivity and is defined in the ``observation world,'' hence the learner has full switching power}.
+Since the two constraints in the two problems are defined in two different ``worlds,'' the relationship between the two problems is interesting.

-The SS-SE policy in Section \ref{sec:ub} helps us establish a one-sided relationship between the two problems.
-Specifically, any $M$-batch policy that achieves a certain regret upper bound in the $M$-batched $k$-armed bandit problem can be transformed, using the SS-SE policy ingredients and randomization, to an $S$-switch policy that achieves the same regret upper bound in the $S$-budget $k$-armed unit-cost \texttt{BwSC} problem, as long as $S\in[(M-1)(k-1)+1:M(k-1)]$.
-This implies the following fact:

-\begin{observation}For any fixed $k\ge1$, \begin{enumerate} \item Any upper bound on the regret of the $M$-batched $k$-armed bandit problem serves as an an upper bound on the regret of the $S$-budget $k$-armed unit-cost \texttt{BwSC} problem ($S\in[(M-1)(k-1)+1:M(k-1)]$). \item Any lower bound on the regret of the $S$-budget $k$-armed unit-cost \texttt{BwSC} problem serves as an lower bound on the regret of the $(m(S)+1)$-batched $k$-armed bandit problem. \end{enumerate}